 We’ve been hard at work the past few months developing these topics, lining up reviewers, and building these new processes and tools.
 The next part is up to you.
 Bring us your best ideas to help VA serve our Nation’s Veterans better everyday.
 Proposals are due April 15th.
 We can’t wait to see what you’ll come up with.

-Jonah Czerwinski is Senior Advisor to the Secretary of Veterans Affairs and serves as Director of the VA Innovation Initiative at U.S. Department of Veterans Affairs.
+Jonah Czerwinski was Senior Advisor to the Secretary of Veterans Affairs and served as Director of the VA Innovation Initiative at U.S. Department of Veterans Affairs.